A Harvest of Death: Description

-The photograph is accompanied by a lengthy caption, which reads:
+The photograph is accompanied by a lengthy caption that reads as follows:

-Slowly, over the misty fields of Gettysburg - as if all reluctant to expose their ghastly horrors to the light - came the sunless morn, after the retreat by Lee's broken army.
+Slowly, over the misty fields of Gettysburg—as if all reluctant to expose their ghastly horrors to the light—came the sunless morn, after the retreat by Lee's broken army.
 Through the shadowy vapors, it was, indeed, a "harvest of death" that was presented.
-Hundreds and thousands of torn Union and rebel soldiers - although many of the former were already interred - strewed the now quiet ground, soaked by the rain, which for two days had drenched the country with its fitful showers [...]
-Such a picture conveys a useful moral: it shows the blank horror and reality of war, in opposition to its pageantry.
+Hundreds and thousands of torn Union and rebel soldiers—although many of the former were already interred—strewed the now quiet ground, soaked by the rain, which for two days had drenched the country with its fitful showers [...]
+Such a picture conveys a useful moral: It shows the blank horror and reality of war, in opposition to its pageantry.
 Here are the dreadful details!
-Let them aid in preventing such another calamity falling upon the nation."
+Let them aid in preventing such another calamity falling upon the nation.

 Context

 Alexander Gardner, Confederate dead gathered for burial at the southwestern edge of the Rose woods, July 5, 1863, Library of Congress.